 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describes why the proposed project is substantially different.

-------

 The proposed amendment is an amendment to the IEEE 802.11 specifications.
-There are no approved IEEE 802 projects addressing enhanced broadcast services for IEEE 802.11 devices.
+There are no approved IEEE 802 projects addressing enhanced broadcast services for IEEE 802.11 mobile devices.

 1.2.4 Technical Feasibility